 Uses a rubber ball that rolls in all directions.
 It has mechanical sensors that detect the direction in which the ball rolls and moves the pointer on the screen.

-Uses a laser to detect movement of the mouse.
-Say "goodbye" to cleaning a dirty mouse when you have an optical mouse!
-You will not need to be disassembling your mouse continuously to clean it.
+Uses a laser to detect movement.
+Say "goodbye" to cleaning a dirty mouse when you have an optical one!
+You will not need to be disassembling it continuously to clean it.
 Because they do not have any rollerball, they do not get clogged with dirt.

 They have no moving parts and offer more precise and quick response than optomechanical and mechanical mice.
 Subsequently, they cost more.

-Other advantages of this type of mouse are:
+Other advantages of this type of input device are:

 Works on most surfaces.